-The use of the death penalty in the United States is a decision of democratically elected governments at the federal and individual state levels and is not prohibited by international law, nor does capital punishment violate any OSCE commitments.
-The people of the United States, acting through their freely elected representatives, have chosen, in most states, not to abolish the death penalty.
+The use of the death penalty in the United States is a decision of democratically elected governments at the federal and individual State levels and is not prohibited by international law.
+Capital punishment does not violate any OSCE commitments.
+The people of the United States, acting through their freely elected representatives, have chosen, in most States, not to abolish the death penalty.